Yes, you read that correctly, waterfalls in Texas!

 Another popular swimming area in Texas can be found at Krause Springs in Spicewood.

-Located about 30 miles west of Austin, a visit to Krause Springs not only allows you to visit one of the fun waterfalls in Texas, but it also offers an opportunity to camp at a beautiful campground.
+Located about 30 miles west of Austin, a visit to Krause Springs allows you to visit one of the fun waterfalls in Texas and offers an opportunity to camp at a beautiful campground.

 While Krause Springs is located on private property, paying guests are welcome to come and explore the area.

-Krause Springs contains over 30 natural springs which empty into nearby Lake Travis, one of the best lakes in Austin!
+Krause Springs contains over 30 natural springs that empty into nearby Lake Travis, one of the best lakes in Austin!

-In addition to the natural springs, there is also a man-made pool at Krause Springs to cool off in.
+In addition to the natural springs, Krause Springs has a man-made pool.

 Read Next: Best Wineries in Fredericksburg, TX